Texas Tech University

 Apply to Become an Undergraduate Research Mentor

-Apply to Become an Undergraduate Research Mentor Faculty research mentors take on the responsibility of teaching students important research skills, but will also benefit as students often bring fresh insight and inquiry to their area of study.
+Faculty research mentors take on the responsibility of teaching students important research skills, but will also benefit as students often bring fresh insight and inquiry to their area of study.
+Applications are open until August 1st, 2025.

-• Meet with their assigned research mentee at least once per week.
-Students report much more positive experiences when they have regular contact with their research mentors, setting up a regular schedule of meetings is an effective way of ensuring regular contact.
+• Meet with their assigned research mentee at least once a week.
+Students report much more positive experiences when they have regular contact with their research mentors.

 • Orient their assigned mentee to their selected project and establish clear expectations for the mentee's assigned research project activities, associated tasks and their importance to the project.

-• Establish clear policies concerning schedules, a timeline of assigned research activities, communications, progress performance reviews and expected deliverables.
+• Establishing clear policies concerning schedules, a timeline of assigned research activities, communications, progress performance reviews, and expected deliverables.

-• Work with the student researcher throughout the entire undergraduate research process - i.e. availability not only during the actual research period, but also before the research begins (to assist with project design and proposal writing) and after the research has been completed (to assist with analysis of final results and presentation of research at the TTU Undergraduate Research Conference).
+• Become available to the student researcher throughout the entire undergraduate research process - i.e. availability before the research begins (to assist with project design and proposal writing), during, and after the research has been completed (to assist with analysis of final results and presentation of research at the TTU Undergraduate Research Conference).

 Faculty Mentor: Andrew Blake